lfr/lfr.github.io/blog/_posts/2020-03-04-these-arent-the-types.md

 ## ...these aren't the types you're looking for

 So what are the types that I'm looking for? — you may or may not ask depending on whether you made it this far in the article.
 The answer is simple, but its implementation may vary from straightforward to downright unwieldy depending on your choice of programming language and libraries.
 This article is only meant to open your mind about something we as programmers have been doing for ages without ever realizing that there's a better way.
 In the next post I'll explore this better way so do follow me on twitter to be notified when it's up.

-## Comments & Feedback

-I still don't have a comment section but you may give feedback by replying to [this article's tweet](https://twitter.com/fishyrock/status/1235169846083694592).